egehurturk/Banzai/docs/User-Guide.md

 * This method enables the server to allow for custom URL mappings.
   * In other words, certain paths can be mapped to certain Handlers.
   * For example, the path `/hello` may be mapped to `MyHandler` class that implements the `Handler` interface
 * Parameters:
   * `boolean allow`: whether it is allowed or not using path mappings
-* Parameters:
-  * `boolean`: true for allowing custom URL mapping, false for forbidding.

 `setConfigPropFile(String)`:
 * This method is used to set the configuration file, `server.properties`.
 * Parameters:
   * `String`: configuration file path
 * Note that the absolute path for the file must be entered, i.e., `/home/testuser/demo_server/server.properties`
-  * Instructions for Docker may vary, see [Docker](Docker.md)

 `start()`:
 * Starts the server